 The Easy Way to Eat

-We ended up purchasing a lot of our meals from the supermarkets, using Proxy in the center of town.
-There’s also a Cactus supermarket further away from the center which appeared to be cheaper, but we didn’t make it to that one.
+I ended up purchasing a lot of my meals from the supermarkets, using Proxy in the center of town.
+There’s also a Cactus supermarket further away from the center which appeared to be cheaper, but I didn’t make it to that one.
 Even in the store, food wasn’t cheap.
 There were some pre-made sandwiches and wraps for about $4 each.
 I always like to hit the bakery section to see if they have any focaccia.

 When traveling on a budget, I prefer to eat some cheap meals from the market and then spending a bit more on a fancy dinner now and then.
 Depending on the country, I find different products in the market that can turn into a really cheap meal.
 In Italy, I’ll get cheese, cold cuts and a loaf of bread for sandwiches.
 In Thailand, I stock up on peanut butter and crackers.
 The meat in Sweden is particularly cheap, and so is the fruit there.
-We were only in Luxembourg for four days, so we didn’t stock up, but we did return to the market several times for simple meals and all of our drinks.
+I was only in Luxembourg for four days, so I didn’t stock up, but I did return to the market several times for simple meals and all of my drinks.
 I found the cheapest items were in the deli where they also had a large salad bar.

-The reason we went to Luxembourg, other than it was a country I hadn’t been to yet, was to see the Christmas markets there.
-This year, the markets opened on November 25th and stay open until Christmas Eve.
+The reason I went to Luxembourg, other than it was a country I hadn’t been to yet, was to see the Christmas markets there.
+In 2019, the markets opened on November 25th and stayed open until Christmas Eve.
 There are three in Luxembourg City, which I detailed in my article on the Christmas markets of Luxembourg.

 The best attraction at the Christmas markets is the ice skating in Knuedler Square.
 It’s not a simple ring like the rink at the Edinburgh Christmas Market used to be, but rather squarish.
 Tickets are €5 ($5.50), plus €2 ($2.20) for the skates.